cvxgrp/osmm/README.md

 *  `gradient_memory` is the memory in the piecewise affine bundle used in the method, and with `gradient_memory=0` the method becomes a proximal quasi-Newton algorithm.
 The default value is `20`.
 Please see the paper for details.

 ### Return value
 Results after solving are stored in the dictonary `method_results` which is an attribute of an `OSMM` object.
+The keys are as follows.
 * `"soln"` stores a solution of `x`.
 * `"soln_additional_vars"` stores (a list of) solutions of the addtional variables in the list given by the last output of `g_cvxpy`.
 * `"objf_iters"` stores the objective value versus iterations.